mautic/user-documentation/docs/components/forms.rst

 .. vale on

-Using an example of wanting to show specific types of car based on the manufacturer, you would create the following custom fields:
+Using an example of wanting to show specific types of car based on the manufacturer, you would create the following Custom Fields:

 - **Car manufacturer**: this field should be of the Select data type.
 In this example, the options for this field are Ford, Nissan, Peugeot, and Fiat.
 - **Ford cars**: this field should be of the Select - Multiple data type.
 In this example, the available options for this field are Focus, Mustang, Fiesta, and Galaxy.